 Help Yourself and Your Loved One

 If you’re taking care of an aging parent, spouse, sibling, or adult child, I understand the ups and downs you’re experiencing.
 It’s a labor of love, but I urge you to take advantage of any tool or resource that can make things easier for you and your loved one.
 When things get a bit easier and your loved one is feeling better, you'll have more time to spend together doing enjoyable activities instead of simply caregiving – and that's priceless.

 For more information on the PhysioBoard, visit www.physioboard.net

-To learn how to make caregiving more manageable, read The Complete Caregiver’s Organizer: Your Guide to Caring for Yourself While Caring for Others, by Robin Porter (that’s me!) – available on Amazon.
+To learn how to make caregiving more manageable, read The Complete Caregiver’s Organizer: Your Guide to Caring for Yourself While Caring for Others, by Robin Porter (that’s me!) – available on Amazon or email me at firstname.lastname@example.org for a discount.
 This book contains tips and strategies that can bring balance back to your life while providing the best care possible to your loved one.